dustinpfister/blog_posts/_posts/js-javascript-example.md

 Often I need to make the same thing over an over again at least a few times before I even begin to get a clear idea as to how it is that I want to design a system.
 When I first start working out a prototype for an idea on something I often get a basic work proof of that idea, but often there is a great deal wrong with it.
 So I then make a new system where I end up making the whole thing all over again, but now a slightly better system that does not have all the problems of the first prototype.
 This process then often repeats at least a few times until I get something that is fairly solid, or at least good enough.
 This fizzbuzz javaScript example is then an exercise of this sort of thing on a micro scale with a very simple idea, rather than a complex module, or full feature application of some kind.

 ### 1.8 - [A game framework example](/2021/09/03/js-javascript-example-game-framework/)

+This JavaScript example is more of a major javaScript project actually as the aim here is to make a basic game framework.
+I just wanted to have a few features for this thing, but even then there is a lot to it as even a basic game framework is often not so basic.

 ### 1.9 - [Grid Game Unit Movement](/2020/08/11/js-javascript-example-grid-game-unit-movement/)